AgenChicken24/Esx_JobCounter/README.md

 # Esx_JobCounter
-This script is a better and newer version of the original https://github.com/esx-community/esx_jobCounter made by @DooDesch This is version of a scoreboard
+This script is a better and newer version of the original https://github.com/esx-community/esx_jobCounter made by https://github.com/DooDesch
+This is version of a scoreboard
 You have the rite to change it and do want ever you want.
 You cant sale it and if you uploade it mention me!